dxthanh2002/projectManager/docs/prd.md

     *   **Toast:** Ephemeral popup (5s) for immediate awareness while online.
     *   **Badge:** Red dot on "Notifications" bell icon in navbar.
     *   **List:** Clicking bell shows history (unread top).
 Clicking an item navigates to the specific task.
+*   **Settings:** Users can configure which events trigger notifications and potentially "mute" specific teams.

+## State Management & Error Handling

+### Conflict Resolution
+*   **Optimistic Updates:** The UI (Web/Mobile) will perform optimistic updates for state changes (e.g., status changes).
+*   **Server as Source of Truth:** If an update fails on the server (e.g., due to a version mismatch or permission change), the UI must revert to the server state and show an error toast.
+*   **Last-Write-Wins:** For simple text updates (Title/Description), the last write to the server wins.

+### Network Resiliency
+*   **Offline Awareness:** App shows a "Working Offline" banner if WebSocket/Internet connection is lost.
+*   **Retry Logic:** Failed API calls (POST/PATCH) should be retried automatically (matching TanStack Query defaults).
+*   **Blocking Navigation:** Ensure a task update is finalized before allowing navigation away from the edit screen if changes are un-synced.

+### Error States
+*   **Auth Failure:** If a session expires (401), the app clears local storage and redirects to the Login screen immediately.
+*   **Data Integrity:** If a task is deleted while a member is viewing it, the member receives a "Task no longer exists" alert and is redirected to the dashboard.

 ## Web App Specific Requirements